 The Congestion Charge will be suspended on Christmas Day, so motorists will not need to pay the charge when driving to see friends and family etc. on the big day.

-Please note, Christmas Eve is classed as a normal day and driver entering on 24 December will need to pay the charge when grabbing those last-minute gifts.
+Please note, Christmas Eve is classed as a normal day and drivers entering on 24 December will need to pay the charge when grabbing those last-minute gifts.

-Will I have to pay the London Congestion Charge charge over the Christmas period 2022?
+Will I have to pay the London Congestion Charge charge over the rest of the Christmas holidays?

 We have good news for drivers heading into London over the Christmas 2022/23 period, the Congestion Charge will not operate from Christmas Day (Sunday 25 December 2022) through to Monday 2 January 2023 (inclusive).